d-levin/Gearlist-Mongoose/server/README.md

 | PUT | /api/users/:userId | Update user with specified ID | JSON object |
 | DELETE | /api/users/:userId | Remove user with specified ID | JSON object |
 | GET | /api/users/username/:userEmail | Retrieve user with specified email | JSON object |

+#### Mongoose
+* The following functions return null values if item not found:
+	* findOneAndRemove
+	* findOneAndUpdate
+	* findOne
+* Instead of returning null, an error is returned using errorHandler indicating 'User DNE'
+* Promisify should not be used with Mongoose >= 4.1.0 - UPDATE THIS